auroramod/docs/docs/troubleshoot.md

 ## My game won't open for some reason

-- Please download Visual Studio C++ redists using [Chase's Redist Installer](https://github.com/chxseh/Redist-Installer/releases/download/latest/Redist-Installer.bat)
+- Try downloading Visual Studio C++ redists using [Chase's Redist Installer](https://chse.dev/redists)

 - Please update your GPU and any other outdated drivers.